scottfr/SystemsBook/Building/building.md

 {"title": "Going to Grandma's House", "description": "Little Red Riding Hood want's to know how long it will take her to get to Grandma's house if she walks at 2 miles per hour and Grandma's house is 4.5 miles away through the woods."}

-In this statement what is to be figured out is very easy to identify.
-Sometimes it's not so easy and you have to dig a little.

 {"geometry":{"x":190,"y":180,"width":120,"height":40},"name":"Distance to Grandmas House","create":"Stock"}

 {"geometry":{"x":0,"y":0,"width":100,"height":100,"targetPoint":{"x":540,"y":80}},"alpha":"Distance to Grandmas House","omega": null,"name":"Walk","create":"Flow"}

-Now lets add a slider for each [Primitive] so we can adjust the values later.

 {"attribute":"ShowSlider","target":"Distance to Grandmas House","value":"true"}